-The Subscribe Operation is used by a NF Service Consumer (e.g. AMF) to subscribe to a notificationof any changes in status of the NSSAI availability information (e.g. S-NSSAIs available per TA and the restricted S-NSSAI(s) per PLMN in that TA in the serving PLMN of the UE) upon this is updated by another AMF.
+The Subscribe Operation is used by a NF Service Consumer (e.g. AMF, V-NSSF) to subscribe to a notification of Network Slice Replacement, Network Slice Instance Replacement and/or of any changes in status of the NSSAI availability information (e.g. S-NSSAIs available per TA and the restricted S-NSSAI(s) per PLMN in that TA in the serving PLMN of the UE) upon this is updated by another AMF.